Butterflies & Birds in France – Eastern Pyrenees

 Our Partners for this trip

-This is a brand new butterfly and birds trip based on the extensive experience of our local guide, Aurélien Gaunet, who works locally doing butterfly surveys.
-He knows where to find a wide range of species and has designed each day’s itinerary to maximise the diversity of habitats to give you the best chance of seeing as many different butterfly species as possible.
+This is a brand new butterfly and birds trip based on the extensive experience of our local guide, David Thibault, who works locally doing butterfly surveys.
+He knows where to find a wide range of species and has adapted each day’s itinerary to maximise the diversity of habitats to give you the best chance of seeing as many different butterfly species as possible.

-For those arriving early we will stop on the way to look at butterflies and have lunch.
+Depending on arrival time we will stop on the way to look at butterflies.

 Welcome drinks & dinner